intel/GPGMM/README.md

 > out/Debug/gpgmm_unittests
 ```

-Unit tests check the front-end code in isolation or without using backend GPU.
+Unit tests check the front-end code in isolation or without a backend GPU.

 #### Run end2end tests:
 ```sh
 > out/Debug/gpgmm_end2end_tests
 ```

-End2End tests check both the front AND backend code using a backend GPU.
+End2End tests check both the front AND backend code with a backend GPU.

 #### Run capture replay tests:
 ```sh
 > out/Debug/gpgmm_capture_replay_tests
 ```

-Capture replay tests checks using pre-recorded memory patterns using a backend GPU.
+Capture replay tests checks using pre-recorded memory patterns with a backend GPU.

 #### Run fuzzing tests:
 ```sh
 > out/Debug/gpgmm_*_fuzzer
 ```

-Fuzzer checks using random memory patterns using a backend GPU.
+Fuzzer checks using random memory patterns with a backend GPU.

 ## How do I use it?